Codygits/TPF-Updates/README.md

 # Installation
 - To install The Phoenix Flavour with Wabbajack, [follow these instructions](https://github.com/Codygits/TPF-Updates/blob/main/List%20Installation.md).

-Note that TPF does not support Creation Club content.
+Note that TPF does not yet support any of the Anniversary Edition content yet.
 LOOT is similarly not supported, there are no custom LOOT rules and you should under no circumstances run LOOT on your TPF installation.

 ## Playing TPF